bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 refactor/make-it-awesome
 ```

-Use `--no-ff` when you merge to `master`.

-It's okay to just push to `master` if it's a quick fix and you really need
+Sometimes it's okay to just push to `master` if it's a quick fix and you really need
 it out the door.
 Otherwise, make a pull request.

 ### Pull requests